-Although the results shown in~\citet{fissler2023backtesting} are on systemic risk measures such as CoVaR, CoES and MES, in Section~\ref{sec:elicitability:identifiability} we translate their results under the setting of capital allocation.
-Summarizing their results in our setting, ES contributions are jointly identifiable with total VaR (i.e., VaR of the aggregated loss); moreover, ES contributions themselves are not elicitable, but are multi-objective elicitable, when combined with total VaR and with respect to the lexicographical order.
-The last statement means more precisely that the tuple of true ES contributions and total VaR is elicited as a unique minimizer of an expectation of some $\mathbb{R}^2$-valued scoring function with respect to the order on $\mathbb{R}^2$ such that the forecast evaluation of VaR is prioritized, and that of ES contributions is conducted secondarily.
-Therefore, in the framework of a comparative backtest based on multi-objective elicitability it is necessary to forecast ES contributions together with total VaR, and two forecasts of ES contributions are comparable only when the corresponding forecasts of total VaR are equally accurate.
-Section~\ref{sec:backtesting:dynamic:ES:cont} summarizes the framework of backtests of dynamic ES contributions.
-We also discuss order sensitivity of scoring functions of ES contributions, which addresses comparability of two misspecified forecasts.
+Although the results shown in~\citet{fissler2024backtesting} are on systemic risk measures such as CoVaR, CoES and MES, in Section~\ref{sec:elicitability:identifiability} we translate their results under the setting of capital allocation.
+Summarizing their results in our setting, ESCs are jointly identifiable with total VaR (i.e., VaR of the aggregated loss); moreover, ESCs themselves are not elicitable, but are multi-objective elicitable, when combined with total VaR and with respect to the lexicographical order.
+The last statement means more precisely that the tuple of true ESCs and total VaR is elicited as a unique minimizer of an expectation of some $\mathbb{R}^2$-valued scoring function with respect to the order on $\mathbb{R}^2$ such that the forecast evaluation of VaR is prioritized, and that of ESCs is conducted secondarily.
+Therefore, in the framework of a comparative backtest based on multi-objective elicitability it is necessary to forecast ESCs together with total VaR, and two forecasts of ESCs are comparable only when the corresponding forecasts of total VaR are equally accurate.
+Section~\ref{sec:backtesting:dynamic:ES:cont} summarizes the framework of backtests of dynamic ESCs.